Top 8 Tools for Remote Work and Collaboration

 Stanislav, Human Resource Manager:

 “Of course, any social-network-like corporate tool is more about how people use it and how interesting the content they share is, but usability also plays an important role.
-Workplace’s interface and functionality is almost identical to Facebook, so new hires don’t need any onboarding with the tool – they can easily jump in and start communicating.”
+Workplace’s interface and functionality is almost identical to Facebook’s, so new hires don’t need any onboarding with the tool, they can easily jump in and start communicating.”

 Anatoliy, Account Manager:

-As you see, there is a wealth of tools and solutions tailored to make remote work far more pleasant, easy, and productive.
-Selecting the ones that would fit your needs best is just a matter of defining your needs and preferences and trying several options, which look most reasonable.
-Trust us – we have not yet heard of any team or project, which became inefficient or successful because of tools only.
-It’s always people, culture, and processes that call all the shots.
-By the way, you can read more about those aspects of remote work in the article Remote Team Work – How to Turn Challenge into Opportunity
+As discussed, there is an abundance of tools and solutions tailored to make remote work far more pleasant, easy, and productive.
+Selecting the ones that fit your needs best is just a matter of defining your needs and preferences and trying out the best looking options.
+Trust us when we tell you that we have not yet heard of any team or project becoming efficient or successful because of tools only.
+It’s always people, culture, and processes that call the shots; you can read more about these aspects of remote work in the article Remote Team Work – How to Turn Challenge into Opportunity